-A factor can be applied to each individual material that can give a material relatively higher or lower weight in the calculation of the grading category grade.
-This value defaults to 1.00 for all materials, so if it is not changed, all materials in your course will carry the same weight.
+A factor can be applied to an individual graded item which will allow that grade to weigh relatively higher or lower in the calculation of the grading category grade.
+This value defaults to 1.00 for all materials, so if this setting is not changed, all materials in a course will carry the same weight.

-The factor for any graded item (assignments, tests/quizzes, discussions) multiplies the weight of the max pt value by the number input in the factor field.
+The factor for any graded item (assignments, tests/quizzes, discussions) multiplies the weight of the maximum point value by the number input in the factor field.
 For example:

 That is, if the student scores zero on one assignment and the max points for the other assignment, the calculated total percentage would be 50% for the two tests.

 Similarly, if Assignment A has a maximum point value of 10 and a Factor of 1.0, and Assignment B has a maximum point value of 10 and a Factor of 2.0, then Assignment B is weighted 2x more than Assignment A.